 Silent thyroiditis: Painless inflammation of the thyroid, likely autoimmune related.

-Pituitary tumour: In rare cases, hyperthyroidism may be caused by a non-cancerous tumor on the pituitary gland, at the base of the brain.
+Pituitary tumour: In rare cases, hyperthyroidism may be caused by a non-cancerous tumour on the pituitary gland, at the base of the brain.

 Iodine overconsumption: The thyroid uses iodine to make thyroid hormones.
 In some people, consuming large amounts of iodine in iodised salt, seaweed, and processed food may disrupt hormone production.